jsreeram/ParallelJavaScript/README.md

 function (a, b)
 ```

-- a, b Arguments to be reduced and returned
+- a, b are arguments to be reduced and returned

 ##### Returns